gsgolba/FROG_2.0/README.md

 * A couple of Python libraries to import:
   * tkinter
   * seabreeze
     * Note: Installing seeabreeze is a bit tricky on Windows.
-You'll need to ensure you have Visual Studio and Windows SDK installed
+You'll need to ensure you have Visual Studio and Windows SDK installed then restart computer
   * seatease
   * pythonnet